isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 >[!NOTE]
 >
 >The Publish Setup screens are for use by experienced web site developers and programmers.
-Scene7 assumes that users who change settings on these screens are familiar with the Scene7 Publishing System, HTTP protocol standards and conventions, and basic imaging technology.
+Dynamic Media Classic assumes that users who change settings on these screens are familiar with the Scene7 Publishing System, HTTP protocol standards and conventions, and basic imaging technology.

 ## Image Server {#image-server}

 The Image Server screen establishes default settings for delivering images from image servers.
 Settings are available in these five categories (see the Image Server screen itself for detailed descriptions of the settings).

-Change these settings only with the assistance of a Scene7 support person.
+Change these settings only with the assistance of a Dynamic Media Classic support person.

 **Catalog Management** These settings determine how Scene7 Publishing System and the catalog interact.
 Unlike most web servers, Scene7 Image Server URL calls go to a manifest-or catalog-file rather than an image file proper.
 The catalog file (not to be confused with an eCatalog) contains a list of all content published to the image server along with the path to each image.
 If you have a Digimarc ID, enter your user information in the Digimarc User Info section.